piotrostr/shelf-ai/ws/README.md

 Ping to the serving instance is 30-40ms (PL to europe-west4, NL)

+## Key points to improve this further

+- convert the frames from BGR/RGB to YUV color space (including chroma subsampling e.g. 4:2:0) before sending the frame to enable better compression
+- network test before starting the streaming from a client should be performed
+  - based on the output of the speedtest, the frame rate has to be set and then maintained, rather than go in bursts - note this is for the frame rate of the capture device
+- Naive encoding with `cv2.imencode` and `zlib.compress` should be replaced with industry standard `H.265`, ideally
+- In an ideal world, use Google ARCore and display the results only on the 3D model, this way the frame rate is not blocking, as the stream continues

 ## TensoRT

 Setting it up is tricky, but a docker container simplifies the process a lot